PankajPt/VidTube/README.md

 #### User Authentication: Secure login and registration with JWT-based authentication.
 #### Video Upload: Users can upload videos with titles, descriptions, and tags.
-#### Video Streaming: Watch videos with smooth playback using progressive streaming.
-#### Comments and Likes: Engage with video content through comments and likes.
-#### Search and Filter: Find videos using keywords, tags, and categories.
-#### Responsive Design: Optimized for mobile, tablet, and desktop devices.

 ### Tech Stack